okta/terraform-provider-oktapam/docs/data-sources/projects.md

 ### Optional

-- `contains` (String) If a value is provided, the results are filtered to only contain resources that contain the value in the name field.
+- `contains` (String) If defined, results only contain resources that include the specified value in the `name` field.
-- `self` (Boolean) If `true`, only lists the ASA Projects that the ASA User making this request has been assigned.
+- `self` (Boolean) If `true`, only lists the ASA Projects that the User making this request has been assigned.

 ### Read-Only